carpentries-lab/metagenomics-workshop/setup.md

 # Overview

+## In a The Carpentries Workshop
 This workshop is designed to be run on pre-imaged Amazon Web Services (AWS) instances.
-With the exception of a spreadsheet program, all of the command line software and data used in the workshop are hosted on an Amazon
+With the exception of a spreadsheet program, all of the command line software and data used in the workshop are hosted on an Amazon Machine Image (AMI).
-Machine Image (AMI).
-Please follow the instructions below to prepare your computer for the workshop:

-## Required  software

 This lesson requires a working spreadsheet program.
 If you don't have a spreadsheet program already, you can use LibreOffice.
-It's a free, open source spreadsheet program.
+It's a free, open source spreadsheet program.If you are signed up to take a Metagenomics Data Carpentry Workshop, you do *not* need to worry about setting up an AMI instance.
+The Carpentries staff will create an instance for you and this will be provided to you at no cost.
+This is true for both self-organized and centrally-organized workshops.
+Your Instructor will provide instructions for connecting to the AMI instance at the workshop.

+If you are in an The Carpentries-Workshop, you do not even need to install a bash terminal, the R-studio terminal provided in the AWS-AMI is enough to run all the commands in the lesson.
+Instead of connecting by ssh users can simply use the R-studio AMI terminal.

+## Running the lesson by yourself
+### Required  software
+If you are not in a The Carpentries workshop:
   Directions to install are included for each Windows, Mac OS X, and Linux systems below.
 For Windows, you will also need to install Git Bash, PuTTY, or the Ubuntu Subsystem.

 > ## Windows
 > - Download the [Git for Windows installer](https://git-for-windows.github.io/).
 Run the installer and follow the steps below: